And Ozzy dines on bats

 - The first time Molotov appears in The Venture Bros., Brock throws a knife at her and she catches it in her teeth.
 Then she licks the blade and tries to stab him.

 - When Splinter finally faces the Shredder in Teenage Mutant Ninja Turtles (2012), he manages to catch one of Shredder's blades with his teeth and break it.
-This isn't too far from what rats in real life can do, having been observed chewing through concrete or even lead pipes; in fact it's at this point Splinter turns the fight around by fighting like a rat instead of man (including running around on all fours).
+This isn't too far from what rats in real life can do, having been observed chewing through concrete or even lead pipes; in fact it's at this point Splinter turns the fight around by fighting like a rat instead of a man (including Running on All Fours).

 - The human mouth is quite useful at acting as a third hand.